Magical Clay: Aztec Secret Indian Healing Clay Mask Review

 The calcium bentonite clay also works well for foot soaks, body wraps, or bath soaks.

-You’ll love using the calcium bentonite for it’s anti-inflammatory and detoxifying properties all of the time.
+You’ll love using the calcium bentonite in this face mask for its anti-inflammatory and detoxifying properties often.

 Put your mask on